10 keys to following the Paleo Diet

 Although protein is an excellent energy source, animal proteins like beef, pork, and lamb contain substantial amounts of saturated fat.
 Research suggests that eating too much animal protein can raise one’s levels of LDL (aka “bad” cholesterol) and increase risk of heart disease.
 The American Heart Association (AHA) recommends limiting your daily intake of saturated fats to just about 13 grams for a 2,000-calorie diet.

-Paleo adherents dispute claims —even those backed by science—that saturated fats can contribute to an elevated risk of cardiovascular disease.
+Paleo adherents dispute claims—even those backed by science—that saturated fats can contribute to an elevated risk of cardiovascular disease.
 They also argue that how the animals were raised and fed makes a difference, recommending free-range and grass-fed meats whenever possible because these animals tend to be more nutritious than modern feedlot animals.

 When delving into the Paleo Diet, it’s also important to recognize that not all animal proteins are created equal when it comes to saturated fat.
 A 5-ounce beef burger has 8 grams of saturated fat, compared to a 5-ounce serving of salmon, which has about 2 grams.

 Also keep in mind that eating too much animal protein can mean excess calories, and grilling animal meats and using other forms of high-temperature cooking can create carcinogens.
-Eating more than around 18 ounces of fresh meat per week (and any amount of processed meat) may increase cancer risk, according to the American Society of Clinical Oncology.
+Eating more than around 18 ounces of red meat per week (and any amount of processed meat) may increase cancer risk, according to the American Society of Clinical Oncology.

 In fact, dairy products are rich sources of calcium, and fortified dairy products are also rich in vitamin D, a nutrient that’s hard to get from foods.
 Both nutrients are essential for building and maintaining strong bones, as well as healthy immune and nervous systems.
 Although the Paleo Diet claims you’ll get enough calcium from non-dairy foods, dieters who skip dairy might be at risk for nutritional deficiencies, especially calcium and vitamin D, says Jessica Crandall, a registered dietitian and CEO of Vital RD, a nutrition services company.